 - Often found along baseboards, inside cabinets, pantries, garages, and under sinks

-- Typically scattered in clusters near food sources or travel routes
+- Typically clustered near food sources or travel routes

 Fresh droppings are soft and dark; older droppings become gray and crumbly.